 - Happiness, is achieved through living a meaningful life: a life filled with passion and freedom in which we grow as individuals and contribute beyond ourselves.

-- The most valuble thing you can give someone is your time.
+- The most valuable thing you can give someone is your time.

 - You can not purchase a meaningful life.
 You can only live it, one day at a time.

-- Clutter is anything that interfers with the life you want to live.
+- Clutter is anything that interferes with the life you want to live.

 - If you want your children to turn out well, spend twice as much time with them and half as much money.